annabechang/Propaganda_Tech_Twitter_PRC/README.md

 # Please cite
 ```
- @inproceedings{TwitterPRC,
+@online{2106.07544,
-      author    = "Rong-Ching Chang, Chun-Ming Lai, Kai-Lai Chang, Chu-Hsing Lin",
+Author = {Rong-Ching Chang and Chun-Ming Lai and Kai-Lai Chang and Chu-Hsing Lin},
-      title     = "Dataset of Propaganda Techniques of the State-Sponsored Information Operation of the People’s Republic of China",
+Title = {Dataset of Propaganda Techniques of the State-Sponsored Information Operation of the People's Republic of China},
+Year = {2021},
-      year      = "forthcoming",
+Eprint = {arXiv:2106.07544},
+Organization = {Tunghai University}
 }
 ```

 # Table of Content